scottlamb/moonfire-nvr/guide/easy-install.md

 Although not all listed in the default prep.config file, these are the available configuration variable and their defaults.
-In the most frequent scenarios you will probably only change the port to 80 (assuming you have a dedicated server for moonfire), and SAMPLES_MEDIA_DIR to point to your mounted external disk (/media/nvr in the example above).
+In the most frequent scenarios you will probably only change SAMPLES_MEDIA_DIR to point to your mounted external disk (/media/nvr in the example above).

     NVR_USER=moonfire-nvr